idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 The project contains several comparisons against analytical solutions where possible and also other verification methods such as [MMS](python/mms.md optional=True).
 For stability, [!ac](MOOSE) maintains multiple branches to incorporate several layers of testing both internally and for dependent applications.
-Finally, performance tests are also performed as part of the the normal testing suite to monitor code change impacts to performance.
+Finally, performance tests are also performed as part of the normal testing suite to monitor code change impacts to performance.
 !! stakeholder-design-concerns-finish
 !template-end!